cauabernardino/Django-PostgreSQL-Practice/README.md

 # Django-PostgreSQL-Practice

-Django framework practice with PostreSQ, using Fusion template by UIDeck.
+Django framework practice with PostgreSQL, using Fusion template by UIDeck.